-The average cost for individual health insurance in 2021 is $452 a month.
+The average cost for individual health insurance is $438 a month.
 This cost may vary depending on where you live and how much coverage you want.
-This article will cover:

 How much does health insurance cost?

-According to the Kaiser Family Foundation (KFF), in 2021, the average health insurance benchmark premium is $452 a month, or $5,424 a year.
-This is down slightly from the average monthly cost of $462 in 2020.
+According to the Kaiser Family Foundation (KFF), the average health insurance benchmark premium is $438 a month.
+This figure, from 2022, is down slightly from 2021's average monthly cost of $452.
 The graph below shows how prices have changed in recent years.

 |Year||Monthly health insurance rate|

 Note that these are just the national averages.
 Your health insurance costs may vary considerably depending on which state you call home.
 Below is a table showing the average monthly cost of health insurance by tier and state

 |State||Bronze plan||Silver plan||Gold plan|